anilembel/Churn_Prediction_Becode/modeling/README.md

 ## 1.Classification

-The classification model used for this project is KNN from SKlearn
+The classification model used for this project is KNN from SKlearn Model is build in classification.py.
+Model is saved in a pickle file in model/classification
 ### Preprocessing

 Starting from the raw datas, removing non relevant columns.